4 Things I Learned From Church Adoption

 This model also allowed us to have elder interviews with each potential member to hear their testimonies, get to know them better, and individually answer any questions they may have.
 Finally, it was one more way to communicate that we were a church plant, not a merger, and that people would need to make the effort to join like they would any other new church they may go to.

 4. Enjoy the ride

 One of the most rewarding aspects of this process has been to see the Lord work in the hearts of the members being adopted.
 The previous church was full of many godly saints who were committed to the Lord and to the gospel.
 However, as often is the case with a church needing adoption, a series of difficulties developed over time which led to declining attendance, financial strain, and decreased morale.
-Many members became weary and discouraged along the way.
+Many members became weary and faced discouragement along the way.

 We are only eight months into our church plant, but the way God is already working to restore and redeem, is incredible.
 I hear testimonies of many who, not long ago, were discouraged and uncertain about the future.
 Now, they are hopeful and excited about the direction of their church.
 This has been a wonderful blessing from the Lord.

 Seeing the gladness in their hearts towards our Lord and his sovereignty throughout the process is one of my greatest joys in ministry here thus far.
 Praise the Lord that our God is a God of hope and redemption, for people individually and for churches alike.